Updates

 Converted sessions filter

 The sessions panel now has a "Converted" tab that shows only sessions where a visitor triggered a goal conversion.
-Useful for understanding which traffic sources and pages actually drive results, not just visits.
+Useful for understanding which traffic sources and pages drive results, not just visits.

 Feb 14, 2026